Optimal Policy Choices Under Uncertainty: Appendix: Local Spending Rules

 \section{Appendix: Local Spending Rules}

 Figures \ref{fig:size_and_mag_B2} and \ref{fig:size_and_mag_Binf} illustrate what the empirical Bayes and sample plug-in local spending rules look like for particular choices of the planner's parameters.
-These figures plot estimates of net cost against estimates of WTP for sample estimates in panels (a) and (c) and empirical Bayes estimates in panels (b) and (d).
-Points are colored according to the sample plug-in local spending change on the corresponding policy in panels (a) and (c) and the empirical Bayes local spending change on the corresponding policy in panels (b) and (d).
+These figures plot estimates of net cost against estimates of WTP for sample estimates in panels (a) and (b), NPEB estimates in panels (c) and (d), and PEB estimates under a Gaussian prior in panels (e) and (f).
+Points are colored according to the sample plug-in local spending change on the corresponding policy in panels (a) and (b), the NPEB local spending change on the corresponding policy in panels (c) and (d), and the PEB local spending change on the corresponding policy in panels (e) and (f).
 Point shape corresponds to policy type.
 Figure \ref{fig:size_and_mag_B2} corresponds to consideration set $V = \mathcal{B}_2$ and Figure \ref{fig:size_and_mag_Binf} corresponds to consideration set $V = \mathcal{B}_{\infty}$.
 The black line plots the set of benefits and costs such that the local spending change is exactly zero, $WTP = \mu G$, and is meant to visually help distinguish policies with positive and negative local spending changes.
-I display results for $\mu = 0.5$ in panels (a) and (b), and for $\mu = 3$ in panels (c) and (d).
+I display results for $\mu = 0.5$ in panels (a), (c), and (e), and for $\mu = 3$ in panels (b), (d), and (f).

-Comparing panels (a) and (b) where $\mu=0.5$ to panels (c) and (d) where $\mu=3$ in both figures, as the value of $\mu$ increases, both the empirical Bayes and sample plug-in local spending rules make more more negative and fewer positive local spending changes.
+As the value of $\mu$ increases, all local spending rules make more negative and fewer positive local spending changes.
 Recall that $\mu$ is the marginal welfare impact from closing the budget.
 Thus, a larger $\mu$ implies a larger negative welfare impact from closing the budget, inducing the planner to make more negative local spending changes to reduce the size of the budget.